 10 ways to get rewarded for shopping

-Signing up for and participating in rewards programs is definitely worth the time and effort.
-The money you end up saving can be applied to other expenses or used to splurge on something you might not be able to afford otherwise.
-After all, Berry says, “We all deserve something special from time to time.”
+Signing up for rewards programs and using them is definitely worth the time and effort.
+The money you save can be applied to other expenses or used to splurge on something you might not be able to afford otherwise.

 Here are 10 types of rewards programs to consider adding to your “favorites” list: